jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

 Makefile - a dictionary for your possible cli tasks
 -----------------------------------------------------------

-First you should use an editor to look into the `./Makefile` to see the different tasks which you can perform.
+First you should use your preferred editor to look into the `./Makefile` to see the different tasks which you can perform.
 These tasks (in Makefiles they are called "targets") you can execute within this example.
 You should also know how the different targets work